 Children of Finnish citizens receive citizenship at birth from their parents (parentage principle).
-However, Finnish citizenship is not automatically transferred to the child of a Finnish father born out of wedlock abroad.
+However, Finnish citizenship is not automatically transferred to a child born abroad and out of wedlock to a Finnish father or to a child born abroad to a Finnish non-birth mother.
 The parentage principle is always applied in accordance with the Nationality Act valid at the time of the child’s birth (the current Nationality Act entered into force on 1 June 2003).

 Civil Service Language Proficiency Certificate with at least satisfactory oral and written skills in Finnish or Swedish.